Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/01_Lesson-Development.md

 ## Learning Objective 1

-LO1: Recognise the target audience and their learning needs
+LO1: Recognise the target audience and their learning needs.

 ### Learning Activities